axiros/pycond/README.md

     ],
 ]

-# API offered to the user, involving potentially expensive to fetch
+# Getters for API keys offered to the user, involving potentially
-# context delivery functions:
+# expensive to fetch context delivery functions:
+# (in Py2 make these static or instantiate)
+# Signature must provide minimum a positional for the current
+# state:
 class ApiCtxFuncs:
     def expensive_but_not_needed_here(ctx):
         raise Exception("Won't run with cond. from above")